TstevetsT/ListMalloc/Malloc_README.md

        Allocated block headers are 4 bytes in size.
 The minimum block allocation is 4 bytes.
 With no space for user data.
 This will keep free blocks aligned in the heap.
-If any blocks are 4 bytes in size it will automatically be added to the allocation returned.
+If any blocks are 4 bytes in size it will automatically be added to the allocation.

        Size (4 Bytes)
        Size of allocated blocks can be up to a default 100,000 bytes in size